awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 + If you will be using non\-GPU\-enabled bundles \(bundles other than Graphics and GraphicsPro\), verify that you will use a minimum of 200 Amazon WorkSpaces\.
 These 200 WorkSpaces can be any mix of AlwaysOn and AutoStop WorkSpaces\.
 Using a minimum of 200 WorkSpaces is a requirement for running your Amazon WorkSpaces on dedicated hardware\.
 Running your Amazon WorkSpaces on dedicated hardware is necessary to comply with Microsoft licensing requirements\.
 The dedicated hardware is provisioned on the AWS side, so your VPC can stay on default tenancy\.

   If you plan to use GPU\-enabled \(Graphics and GraphicsPro\) bundles, verify that you will run a minimum of 4 AlwaysOn or 20 AutoStop GPU\-enabled WorkSpaces in a Region per month on dedicated hardware\.
 + Amazon WorkSpaces can use a management interface in the /16 IP address range\.
 The management interface is connected to a secure Amazon WorkSpaces management network used for interactive streaming\.
 This allows Amazon WorkSpaces to manage your WorkSpaces\.
 For more information, see [Network Interfaces](workspaces-port-requirements.md#network-interfaces)\.
-At least one of the following IP address ranges must be available for this purpose:
+You must reserve a /16 netmask from at least one of the following IP address ranges for this purpose:
   + 10\.0\.0\.0/8
   + 100\.64\.0\.0/10
   + 172\.16\.0\.0/12
   + 192\.168\.0\.0/16
   + 198\.18\.0\.0/15
+**Note**
+As you adopt the WorkSpaces service, the available management interface IP address ranges frequently change\.
+To determine which ranges are currently available, run the [ list\-available\-management\-cidr\-ranges](https://docs.aws.amazon.com/cli/latest/reference/workspaces/list-available-management-cidr-ranges.html) CLI command\.
 + You have a virtual machine \(VM\) that runs a supported 64\-bit version of Windows\.
 For a list of supported versions, see the next section in this topic, [Windows Versions That Are Supported for BYOL](#windows_images_supported_versions)\.
 The VM must also meet these requirements:
   + The Windows operating system must be activated against your key management servers\.
   + The Windows operating system must have **English \(United States\)** as the primary language\.